Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

 Also there may be connectivity issues and slow response times if you have a lot of devices or live in a large home.

-Strong, widespread Wi-Fi connectivity is important, so use range extenders if possible.
+Strong, widespread Wi-Fi connectivity is important, so use range extenders or mesh networks if possible.

 - Gives you the ability to change your Nest thermostat's temperature

 - Increase, set, or lower temperature by desired degree units for maximum comfort from anywhere in your home

 - Needs more features such as ability to change home/away mode